 Similarly, property owners in Florida have a duty to keep their premises safe for individuals lawfully on them.
 They must also repair or warn of any potential dangers and defects on the property.
 Property owners even owe a duty of care to certain trespassers, most notably children.
 If you or your child has been hurt on someone else’s property, such as a store, restaurant, or hotel, you should consider pursuing a premises liability lawsuit to seek compensation.

-Discuss Your Case With an Aggressive Injury Lawyer in Florida
+Discuss Your Case With an Aggressive Personal Injury Lawyer

-At Frankl & Kominsky, our injury attorneys will aggressively pursue your right to compensation if you were hurt in an accident in the Boynton Beach and West Palm Beach areas.
-We are skilled litigators with a deep understanding of substantive law and the judicial process.
+At Frankl Kominsky, our injury attorneys will aggressively pursue your right to compensation if you were hurt in an accident.
+Our West Palm Beach personal injury lawyers are skilled litigators with a deep understanding of substantive law and the judicial process.
 Whether we tenaciously battle through settlement negotiations on your behalf or carry your claim all the way to trial, you can depend on our commitment to never settle for less than what you deserve for your injuries.
 We serve individuals and families in Delray Beach, Boca Raton, Lake Worth, and West Palm Beach among other Florida communities.
-Call us today at (855) 800-8000 or complete our online form to schedule an initial consultation with a West Palm Beach personal injury lawyer at no cost to you.
+Call us today at (855) 800-8000 or complete our online form to schedule an initial consultation with a personal injury lawyer at our Boynton Beach firm at no cost to you.
 We are fluent in Spanish and Creole.